How to Create Your Buyer Persona [live webinar transcript]

 - What are they afraid of?
 You know, fear is a powerful motivator, we will do anything to distract ourselves from it or make it go away, including buying.

-- Also, we want to ask, What they’re angry about?, or perhaps who they’re angry at?
-Perhaps it is government policy, the weather, anything that might impact their business or their daily life.
+- Also, we want to ask, What they’re angry about? or perhaps who they’re angry at?
+Perhaps it is government policy, the weather, or anything that might impact their business or their daily life.